anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

 `SR-IOV Network Device Plugin <https://github.com/k8snetworkplumbingwg/sriov-network-device-plugin>`__, that discovers and advertises SR-IOV Virtual Functions (VFs) available on a Kubernetes node, and is used to map VFs to scheduled pods.
-To use it, the SR-IOV CNI is required, as well as a CNI multiplexer plugin (such as `Multus CNI <https://github.com/k8snetworkplumbingwg/multus-cni>`__ or `DANM <https://github.com/nokia/danm>`__), to provision additional secondary network interfaces for VFs (beyond the primary network interface).
+To use it, the SR-IOV CNI is required, as well as a CNI multiplexer plugin (such as `Multus CNI <https://github.com/k8snetworkplumbingwg/multus-cni>`__), to provision additional secondary network interfaces for VFs (beyond the primary network interface).
 The SR-IOV CNI during pod creation allocates a SR-IOV VF to a pod's network namespace using the VF information given by the meta plugin, and on pod deletion releases the VF from the pod.

 Hardware Acceleration
 ^^^^^^^^^^^^^^^^^^^^^